-10410 Child Development - An exhibit that shows learning about children.
-Exhibits that include item intended for use with children (books, toys, learning games, babysitting kits, etc.) should include information about what you have learned 1) about children while creating and using the exhibit or 2) what the child(ren) learned from use of the item(s) in the exhibit.
-Exhibit examples include careers in child development, caring for children with special needs, childcare, growth and development, safety and health, etc.

-Clothing and Fashion - Constructed/Sewn Garments & Accessories - A constructed garment or accessory (sewn, knitted, crocheted, or other process) that shows learning about style, fashion, design, thrifty spending, wardrobe planning, types of fabrics, and/or clothing care.
-Exhibits must be intended to be worn by humans.

-Clothing and Fashion - Purchased Garments & Accessories - Purchased garments or accessories that shows learning about style, fashion, design, thrifty spending, wardrobe planning, types of fabrics, and/or clothing care.
-Exhibits must be intended to be worn by humans.

-Clothing and Fashion - Other Ideas/Educational Exhibits - Any other educational exhibit that shows learning about clothing and fashion including but not limited to design illustrations, exploration of clothing styles, careers, clothing care, etc.
+- 10410 Child Development An exhibit that shows learning about children.
+An exhibit could include careers in child development, caring for children with special needs, childcare, growth and development, or safety and health.
+An exhibit that includes items intended for use with children, such as babysitting kits, books, learning games, or toys, must include information about what you have learned about children while creating and using the exhibit OR what the child/children learned from their use of the item(s) in the exhibit. - 10420 Clothing and Fashion Constructed/Sewn Garments & Accessories A constructed garment or accessory (sewn, knitted, crocheted, or other process) that shows learning about style, fashion, design, thrifty spending, wardrobe planning, types of fabrics, and/or clothing care.
+Exhibits must be intended to be worn by humans. - 10422 Clothing and Fashion Purchased Garments & Accessories Purchased garments or accessories that shows learning about style, fashion, design, thrifty spending, wardrobe planning, types of fabrics, and/or clothing care.
+Exhibits must be intended to be worn by humans. - 10424 Clothing and Fashion Other Ideas/Educational Exhibits Any other educational exhibit that shows learning about clothing and fashion including but not limited to design illustrations, exploration of clothing styles, careers, clothing care, etc.